dkwolf1/hass-security/docs/TESTERS.md

 # Testers

-Scrutiny supports many operating systems, CPU architectures and runtime environments.
+Hass-Security supports many operating systems, CPU architectures and runtime environments.
 Unfortunately that makes it incredibly difficult to test.
-Thankfully the following users have been gracious enough to test/validate Scrutiny works on their system.
+Thankfully the following users have been gracious enough to test/validate Hass-Security works on their system.

-> NOTE: If you're interested in volunteering to test Scrutiny beta builds on your system, please [open an issue](https://github.com/AnalogJ/scrutiny/issues).
+> NOTE: If you're interested in volunteering to test Hass-Security beta builds on your system, please [open an issue](https://github.com/hass-security/hass-security/issues).

 | Architecture Name | Binaries | Docker |
 | --- | --- | --- |